Arvo Ojala

+Biography

 Born to Finnish immigrant parents as a young man, Ojala taught himself marksmanship and how to quick-draw a handgun while living on his father's ranch near Yakima, Washington.
 He said he sharpened his marksmanship skill by shooting the heads off rattlesnakes.

 During the early 1950s, Ojala was living in Los Angeles, and working for the Hollywood film studios.
 "I watched these guys in Westerns," he told a reporter in 1957, "and realized that they were slow on the draw because the cylinder of their guns got stuck in their holsters.
 I decided the trick was to keep the cylinder free.
 I began making holsters in my garage.
 I lined each one with metal so a man could draw without any impediment.
 Then I began practicing myself.
 After a year or two I got it down so pat that today I can double draw in one-sixth of a second."

 Ojala was "the genuine article" to those he tutored.
 His speed was clocked and verified a number of times.
 He could draw, fire, and hit the target in one-sixth of a second, faster than the eye can blink.
 His technique of cocking "in the holster" as he drew revolutionized the western and was shown in detail both by Henry Fonda in the western film The Tin Star and by John Payne in his series The Restless Gun.
 At the height of the TV Westerns, Ojala opened a "quick-draw" studio on the 8500 block of the Sunset Strip, next to the famous King's Cellar Liquor Store.